How the Senate NDAA Would Aid License Portability for Military Spouses

 [FREE DOWNLOAD: Military Spouse Employment Guide]

 States have enacted more than 270 separate pieces of occupational licensure legislation since 2016.
-While the change to the SCRA recognizes the precedence of interstate compacts, language indicating the overall precedence of state policies related to military spouse licensing over federal reciprocity should be included in updates to the SCRA.
+While the change to the SCRA recognizes the precedence of interstate compacts, language indicating the overall precedence of state policies related to military spouse licensing over federal reciprocity should be included in further SCRA updates.

 The Way Forward